Immanuel-Albrecht/pixart-helper/README.md

 Parameter threshold of to-binary-alpha
 ======================================

-Threshold value for the alpha compontent.
+Threshold value for the alpha component.

 default:
      threshold: 120